anttonalberdi/ema/README.md

 - **Ion transporters**: Proteins that move ions such as Na⁺, K⁺, Cl⁻, Ca²⁺ across membranes.
 - **Nutrient transporters**: Proteins that facilitate the uptake of essential nutrients, including sugars, amino acids, and vitamins.
-- **Efflux pumps**: Proteins that actively export toxic compounds or antibiotics out of the cell.
 - **Secondary transporters**: Proteins that couple the transport of one molecule to another, typically using ion gradients (e.g., symporters, antiporters).
 - **ABC transporters**: ATP-powered transporters that move a wide variety of molecules, including lipids, ions, and organic molecules.